twangpodorji/twangpodorji.github.io/_posts/2024-02-13-DBS101_FlippedClass1.md

 1. Database Adminstrator:

-   The Database Adminstrator is a person/group who frames the schema and also controls the 3 level of database namely conceptual, logical and physical levels.
+   The Database Adminstrator is like a person/group who frames the schema and also controls the 3 level of database namely conceptual, logical and physical levels.
 DBA also uses the database to find the information they require and plan the goal of database.

    They are also known as "high level management" because to meet the future needs, they are ready future scope and provide solutions for the end users.